How downtime can actually help you—and your business—grow.

 - Skillshare: Skillshare offers thousands of courses in everything from design and creative thinking to marketing and entrepreneurship.
 The courses are all broken down into short, easy-to-digest video lessons (typically less than 15 minutes each).
 This makes Skillshare a great platform to sharpen your skills one short lesson at a time.

-Using this downtime to learn, grow or expand your skills is a great way to spend time right now—and to set yourself up for even bigger success when things return to normal again.
+Using this downtime to learn, grow or expand your skills is a great way to spend time right now—and to set yourself up for even bigger success when business returns to normal again.

 Check-in With Your Clients …